IEC Protection Classes For LED Luminaires (2024)

 Mishandling Electricity

 Electricity is dangerous to mess with.
-Always make sure you follow safety protocols and preventive measures before dealing with the wires and fixtures.
+Always follow safety protocols and preventive measures before dealing with the wires and fixtures.
 The best way is to ask for an expert electrician to handle your LEDs.
-Keep in mind the following tips to avoid any hazard:
+Keep in mind the following tips to avoid any hazards:

 • Always use Personal Protective Equipment such as insulating gloves and aprons.
 Better safe than sorry!

 • Stay away from the live wires.
-Don’t touch them in any case.
+Please don’t touch them in any case.

 • Keep the outlets away from the reach of children.
 Instead, cover them with plastic cases.